frankaemika/external_gripper_example/README.md

  2. Connect the Gripper to your Computer.
 In our Setup the Gripper was connected using the Robotiq K-1444 Universal Controller.
 See Robotiq's support Page for further information.

- 3. Launch the Demo Script to execute the examplary Pick-and-Place sequence passing your Panda's IP addressi and the USB device name of your Robotiq 2F-85 Gripper (e.g.: "/dev/ttyUSB1").
+ 3. Launch the Demo Script to execute the examplary Pick-and-Place sequence passing your Panda's IP address and the USB device name of your Robotiq 2F-85 Gripper (e.g.: "/dev/ttyUSB1").
 Attention: In our example the Gripper's driver provided to devices.

 ```
 roslaunch icra19 demo.launch robot_ip:=<robot-ip> gripper_dev_name:=<gripper-dev-name>